mkosir/typescript-style-guide/README.md

   error?: string;
 };

-// ✅ Use discriminated union type for clear intent on component usage type StatusSuccess = {
+// ✅ Strive to have majority of props required, or if that's not possible, use discriminated union type for clear intent on component usage type StatusSuccess = {
   status: 'success';
   data: Products;